Thank you for your interest in integrating the CoPilot Navigation Library for Android. The SDK Libraries package includes the following:

 - AndroidManifest_template.xml: Reference AndroidManifest.xml file.

-Please note Xamarin interface is available for Android platform.
+The Xamarin interface is available for the Android platform.
 This interface results in all Android compatible APIs being supported within Xamarin Android.
 It has not been noted on individual APIs that they are also compatible on Xamarin via this interface as it is always true unless stated otherwise.

 Open the SampleApp.sln from Sample App/Source Code/SampleApp.sln to Xamarin Studio